 For more tips see What you can do to help reduce New Zealand’s waste.

 One way rubbish makes it into our oceans is through stormwater drains.
 These drains collect and remove the rainwater from our streets.
 Unfortunately anything collected by the rainwater as it travels across the road and down the gutters – like cigarette butts, oil from cars and other bits of rubbish – also goes into the stormwater drains.
 The drains then transport this mix of rainwater and rubbish to our streams and rivers.
 These streams and rivers flow out to our oceans and this is where the rubbish can end up.
 Less rubbish on the street means less can be washed down stormwater drains.

-One way to reduce to reduce pollutants entering stormwater drains is to wash the car on the lawn or take it to a commercial car wash that collects and treats the car wash water.
+One way to reduce pollutants entering stormwater drains is to wash the car on the lawn or take it to a commercial car wash that collects and treats the car wash water.